BU-Spark/ds-boston-city-budget/fa23-team-d/README.md

 Team D: Logan Neishloss, Qicheng Cao, Priscilla Nguyen; Shreyas Sudarsan; Jin Ruoxi

-At the end of the semester update this README with information on how to run your project.
+Our project involves the analysis of the City of Boston's budget with respect to how funding is allocated by age.